We are continually striving to provide high quality service to every one of our customers.

 - via online feedback channels.

-We will contact you within three working days of receiving your complaint to find out how you would like it to be taken forward and investigated.
 We will also agree an appropriate timescale for our response.
 This response will tell you how we investigated the complaint, the evidence we considered, the conclusions we reached and any actions we have taken.

 When we look at your complaint, we will aim to: